Supporting imagery

 A quick introduction

 Straight from the arcade world, the Neo Geo was, without a doubt, the most expensive hardware of the 4th generation.
-This begs the question: how capable was it and how did it compare with the rest?
+This begs the question: how capable was it and how did it compare to the rest?

-In this entry, we’ll take a look at the result of one company (SNK) setting budget restrictions aside and shipping a product meant to please both arcade owners and rich households.
+In this entry, we’ll take a look at the result of one company (SNK) setting aside budget restrictions and shipping a product meant to please both arcade owners and rich households.

 Models and variants